wireapp/brand/text/glossary/index.md

 : Deprecated term for creating a Wire account.

 {: #knock} ~~knock~~ → [ping](#ping)
-: Deprecated term for getting users’ attention by tapping the screen (this gesture is no longer supported).
+: Deprecated term for getting users’ attention by tapping the screen
+_(this gesture is no longer supported)_.

 {: #log-on} ~~log on~~ → [log in](#log-in)
-: Users “log in” to a Wire account (not “log on” or “sign in”)
+: Users “log in” to a Wire account _(not “log on” or “sign in”)._

 {: #log-in} log in/out
-: Users now “log in” to a Wire account (no longer “sign in”)
+: Users now “log in” to a Wire account _(no longer “sign in”)._

 {: #login} ~~login~~ → [account](#account)
-: Deprecated noun form for user credentials (“login” is not a verb)
+: Deprecated noun form for user credentials _(“login” is not a verb)_.

 {: #mobile-app} mobile app
-: Wire client for mobile devices (Currently iOS & Android.)
+: Wire client for mobile devices _(currently iOS & Android)._

 {: #mobile-phone} ~~mobile phone~~ → [phone](#phone)
 : Use only if necessary to distinguish mobile telephone from landline.
 Otherwise, just “phone”.